m-azra3l/AttendanceApplication/README.md

 Application was created on Visual Studio.

-DotNet 4.8 is required as well as MicroSoft SQL Server 2014.
+.Net Framework 4.8 is required as well as MicroSoft SQL Server 2014.

 A test admin and employee was created to show difference in authorization.